odyvarv/ting/etc/spec/SPECIFICATION.md

 Ting is a website that works both on desktop and on mobile.

-Ting consists of two screens: The login screen and the chat screen.
+Ting consists of serveral screens:

+* The login screen
+* The chat screen
+* The settings screen

 These are described below.
 When the user enters the URL ting.gr on their browser, they are taken to the Login screen.
 If they enter www.ting.gr, they are redirected to ting.gr and appropriate URL parameters are appended.

 When the user enters the URL ting.gr/channel, where channel is any valid channel name, the user is taken to the Login screen with the active